BACK

 Description

 The spleen is removed while you are under general anesthesia (asleep and pain-free).
-The surgeon may do either an open splenectomy or a laparoscopic splenectomy.
+Your surgeon may do either an open splenectomy, a laparoscopic splenectomy, or a robotic splenectomy.

 During open spleen removal:

-• The surgeon makes a cut (incision) in the middle of the belly or on the left side of the belly just below the ribs.
+• Your surgeon makes a cut (incision) in the middle of the belly or on the left side of the belly just below the ribs.

 • The spleen is located and removed.